ariatemplates/noder-js/doc/configuration.md

 });
 ```

 Then, ``newNoder`` is a new context, completely independent from ``noder``.
 The possibility to have multiple contexts is useful for tests.
+See [the API page](api.md) for more information about noderJS contexts.

 ## Configuration options